glennhenry/cs-notes/docs/computer-and-programming-fundamentals/computer-and-programming-fundamentals-intro.md

 description: Computer & Programming Fundamentals Notes
 ---

-This topics serve as an introduction to a more advanced and specific topics, it also contains fundamental terminology or technique used in computer science and programming.
+These topics serve as an introduction to a more advanced and specific topics, it also contains fundamental terminology or technique used in computer science and programming.

 :::note
-Sometimes, the explanation includes concept from programming.
+Sometimes, the explanation includes concept from programming and some code.
 :::

 ### All pages